The Curious Case of Ingesting Ivermectin

 Likewise, paranoid sociopaths teetering on the edge of a mental breakdown have no qualms saturating their bodies with powerful hormone modifications, yet draw the line at chowing down on nag pulp to knock out a fever.
 The annoyance of indignant self-righteousness is only surpassed by a litany of pronouns and the reminders to use them.
 After all, humongous pancake titties don't make a blue-haired Starbucks barista a woman any more than an angry 6-foot tall GameStop customer built like a linebacker makes a dude, right?
 Why can't a midget who also identifies as a UFC commentator smoke some stallion dust?

 Finally, there is the science; a method of proving or disproving hypotheses through testing and observation.
 This once acclaimed procedure is now a weapon used by news and social media elites to berate those who wish to actually see it in action.
 Today, the desire to apply the scientific process to ivermectin clearly indicates you're a homophobic race-baiting Trump-supporter who jerked off twice on January 6th into a United States flag wrapped around your freedom-loving schlong.
-Take your tinfoil hat and climb into a microwave, bigot.
+Put on your tinfoil hat and stick your head into a microwave, bigot.

 In a world endlessly challenging the conventional wisdoms of medicine, and one that somehow discovered the cure for poop problems is to literally use someone else's poop, ivermectin has become the latest victim of cancel culture.
 Even if its later determined that it has absolutely no impact against COVID-19 and only allowed patients to familiarize themselves with aisle nine at Tractor Supply, no kidney stone should be left unturned in the quest to fight a disease that kills less people than the FDA-approved standard American diet.